Most founders get stuck on the wrong question.

 What is Developer-Led Growth?

 Developer-led growth (DLG) puts the product front and center.
-Your goal is to build a seamless, self-serve experience so a developer can go from signup to “aha moment” in minutes—without needing a sales conversation.
+Your goal: build a seamless, self-serve experience so a developer can go from signup to “aha moment” in minutes—without a sales conversation.

 Why It Works